 Please note that any modification to a helmet structure immediately invalidates ACU approval.
-Any helmet modified by the cutting, drilling or puncturing of the shell in any way subsequent to its leaving the manufacturer, will be rejected at scrutineering and the ACU approval stamp must be removed.
+Any helmet modified by the cutting, drilling or puncturing of the shell in any way subsequent to its leaving the manufacturer, will be rejected at technical inspection and the ACU approval sticker will be removed.